-Firm That Contracted 'Steele Dossier' Says It Was 'Shocked' By Findings on Trump
+Firm That Contracted Steele Dossier Says It Was 'Shocked' By Findings on Trump

-The founders of the political research firm that commissioned the infamous Russia dossier say they were "shocked" by the things they say it uncovered and want their full story to be public.
+The founders of the political research firm that commissioned the infamous Russia dossier on Donald Trump say they were "shocked" by the things they say it uncovered and want their full story to be public.

-Glenn Simpson and Peter Fritsch, founders of the opposition research shop Fusion GPS, also are accusing Republicans in Congress of unfairly targeting them and their company while ignoring "credible evidence of collusion" between Donald Trump's campaign and the Russians who attacked the 2016 election.
+Glenn Simpson and Peter Fritsch, founders of the opposition research shop Fusion GPS, also are accusing Republicans in Congress of unfairly targeting them and their company while ignoring "credible evidence of collusion" between Trump's campaign and the Russians who interfered in the 2016 election.

 Simpson and Fritsch used an op-ed in Wednesday's New York Times to call for the release of transcripts of their 21 hours of closed testimony before congressional investigators.